tytydraco/yessleep/out/My_wife_cries_at_11pm_every_night.md

 When we finally sat down with our drinks, she laughed and pointed out that neither of us got a coffee, and that maybe it was a sign we would have to go again sometime soon.

 I officially asked Ellen to be my girlfriend at the art museum one morning while we were finally sipping coffees.
-We were standing opposite Van Gogh’s painting, The Ravine.
+We were standing opposite Van Gogh’s painting, *The Ravine*.
 It was her favorite painting in the museum.
 She loved talking about it.

 *“Not only is it one of his masterpieces, but underneath, there’s a totally different painting, maybe another masterpiece.
 He struggled to pick which image he wanted to present to the viewer.”*